The Omega Code: Plot

-In Jerusalem, a rabbi named Rostenburg is using software he designed to decode seventy eschatological prophecies hidden within the Torah.
-Rostenburg has handwritten each one in a journal, to be entered into the program for deciphering.
-The program deciphers a prophecy which says that he is about to die; immediately, he tears the page containing the final code from his journal, hiding it in his shirt pocket.
-He is then shot and killed by an assassin, who takes his journal and the optical disc containing the decoding program.
-After the assassin leaves, two mysterious men (later revealed to be two prophets) retrieve the journal page Rostenburg had hidden.
+In Jerusalem, rabbi Rostenburg designs software to decode prophecies hidden within the Torah.
+Rostenburg handwrites each one in a journal.
+One of the prophecies says that he is about to die; he tears the page containing the final code from his journal and hides it.
+Assassin Dominic then kills him and takes Rostenburg's journal and the disc containing the program.
+After Dominic leaves, two prophets retrieve the hidden page.